matt-FFFFFF/bookdata-api-priv/docs/coach-notes.md

 Outside of the success criteria, make sure to highlight the interface used by the server.
 The interface is defined in ```datastore/datastore.go``` and the ```server.go``` create a var (books) when it starts up.

-In the init function, the books var gets assigned to a pointer to an empty datastore.Books struct.
+In the init function, the books var gets assigned to a pointer to an empty ```datastore.Books``` struct.
-This is allowed because, in ```datastore/memory.go``` the Books type implements all the methods of the interface.
+This is allowed because, in ```datastore/memory.go```, the Books type implements all the methods of the interface.

-This means that the datastore can change, as long as it implements the requried method signature.
+This means that the datastore can change, as long as it implements the required method signature.

 Point the group towards <https://medium.com/golangspec/interfaces-in-go-part-i-4ae53a97479c> for further reading if interested.